sanp/sanp.github.io.mkdocs/docs/about.md

 ## Hi, I'm Steve ([@sanp]({{ github.page }}))

-I'm a Software Engineer in Chicago and I'm interested in `python`, `vim` / `neovim`, `scala`, `SQL`, AWS, and big data.
-I'm also interested in learning more about functional programming.
+I'm a Software Engineer in Chicago and I'm interested in `python`, `vim` / `neovim`, `scala`, `SQL`, `spark`, AWS, and big data.
+I'm also interested in learning more about functional programming, and I do some basic web development.

 ## Links